kalik219/Lead-Follow/README.md

 - edited controller to clear values after sent when a new obj is created
 - change the update php files to only update when a change is made, not update everything over again

-## TO DO:
-- data validation in creating new objects on lead-follow page
-- possibly get rid of the create php files and merge those into the update.
-This will make the save button much easier
-- switch to Dr. Phelps' date functions instead of our own